joric/oneliners/README.md

 #### map

 You can use `map` to traverse through adjacent cells.
+Note you need a function or `[]` to run list comprehension.

 * https://leetcode.com/problems/max-area-of-island